sustainjane98/spectre/README.md

 # PostCSS Features

-- [Autoprefixer](https://github.com/postcss/autoprefixer) – automatically adds vendor prefixes for CSS features.
+- [Autoprefixer](https://github.com/postcss/autoprefixer) – Automatically handles vendor prefixes for CSS features.

 # Performance Optimizations

-Spectre uses resource preloading, concatenated and minified CSS/JS, critical inline CSS, and inline SVG icons instead of icon fonts.
+Spectre uses several techniques to speed up page loads: preloading key assets, bundling and minifying CSS/JS, critical inline CSS, and embedding icons as SVGs instead of icon fonts.

 ## Critical Inline CSS

-To speed up [First Contentful Paint](https://web.dev/articles/fcp), Spectre uses [penthouse](https://github.com/pocketjoso/penthouse) to generate critical CSS for post, page, tag, and index templates, injected via Handlebars partials (`default.hbs` and `partials/components/inline-css.hbs`).
+To improve the time to first contentful paint, Spectre uses [penthouse](https://github.com/pocketjoso/penthouse) to generate critical CSS for post, page, tag, and index templates.
+These styles are included via Handlebars partials (`default.hbs` and `partials/components/inline-css.hbs`).
 Run `yarn critical` to regenerate.

 ## SVG Icons

-All icons live in `/partials/icons`.
-Include an icon with:
+Spectre includes inline SVG icons in `/partials/icons`.
+Use an icon with:

 ```
 {{> "icons/rss"}}
 ```

-Additional SVGs can be added to the folder.
+Add new icons by placing them in `/partials/icons`.

-# Eliminating Third-Party Requests
+# Avoiding All Third-Party Requests

-By default, both [Ghost](https://github.com/TryGhost/Ghost/blob/2f09dd888024f143d28a0d81bede1b53a6db9557/PRIVACY.md) and light-yt.js make third-party requests.
-While they’re generally safe, you can avoid them.
+By default, Ghost and light-yt.js make requests to external services.
+While usually privacy-safe, you can avoid them entirely.

-## JSDelivr Requests (Ghost)

-Ghost loads Portal, Search, and Comments scripts from JSDelivr.
-You can override these URLs in `config.[env].json` (see [docs](https://ghost.org/docs/config/#privacy)).

-> [!TIP]
-> Eliminate third-party requests with a simple nginx caching proxy: [hutt/spectre-docker-compose](https://github.com/hutt/spectre-docker-compose)

-Alternatively, deploy a Cloudflare Worker to proxy and cache JSDelivr under your domain.
-Update your config to use `/cdn-jsdelivr/` instead of `/proxy/`.

-## YouTube Requests (light-yt.js)

-light-yt.js makes two requests: one to `youtube-nocookie.com` for JSON data and another to `i.ytimg.com` for the thumbnail.
-Proxy these via Nginx or a Cloudflare Worker and set:
+## Using a Caching Proxy

+Adjust this `docker-compose.yml` to use [hutt/spectre-docker-compose](https://github.com/hutt/spectre-docker-compose), then enable YouTube proxying with:

 ```
 <script>